LawleyClasses/230-spring2017/weekly_materials/week9/week9thursday.md

 Go ahead and add this code to the init() function in movies.html

 **Note**: In CSS, the background-color property has a dash in its name.
 However, dashes are not allowed in Javascript objects and properties.
 As a result, when referencing a property with a dash we need to instead use "camel case", where we remove the dash and capitalize the letter following it.
-So, for example:

-This CSS style rule:
+So, for example, this CSS style rule:
 ```css
 h1{
 	font-family: Tahoma;
 }
 ```
 Becomes this Javascript property:
 ```javascript
 myH1.style.fontFamily = “Tahoma”;
 ```

-Because JavaScript is *Case Sensitive*, you absolutely have to get the capitalization correct!
+Also, because JavaScript is *Case Sensitive*, you absolutely have to get that capitalization right!

 **Executing JavaScript With Button Clicks**